lmcrean/odyssey-docs/readme_react.md

 ## 7.4.
 Use of LLMs

-GPT-4o and Claude Sonnet 3.5 were used as an AI tool to generate initial drafts which would be meticulously reviewed.
+LLMs were used as an AI tool to generate initial drafts which would be meticulously reviewed.

 - writing detailed commit messages
-- automatic testing with Python and Jest
-- implementation of new features
+- implementation of new features in Javascript, CSS or Python

-Commit messages tended to be 95% accurate.

-Writing code tended to be anywhere between 50% and 70% accurate, and would require extensive revision with help, gradually moving into fully manual writing.
+- drafting readme documentation
+- it could be assumed that any file or commit message might have started as an LLM draft which was extensively tested and reviewed.

+The limits of LLMs tended to be that they could not generate test-proof code.

+The following tools were used to generate such drafts:

+- [Claude Sonnet 3.5](http://www.claude.ai/), eventually replacing the use of [GPT-4o](http://www.chatgpt.com/) with it's higher context window of 200,000 tokens.
+- [Github Copilot](http://www.github.com/copilot) for inline editing suggestions.

 ## 7.5.
-6.4 Personal Acknowledgements
+Personal Acknowledgements

+I would like to thank the following people for their support and guidance throughout the development of this project:

 # 8. License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE$$$$$$) file for details.